jonathansekela/eLibrary/README.md

       * [x] create MySQL server instance
       * [x] migrate schema from admin computer to instance
       * [ ] consistent, successful connection from EC2 to RDS
-    * Fix AWS web-server permissions to allow js access to webcam
+    * [ ] Fix AWS web-server permissions to allow js access to webcam
-      * **update:** EC2 denies webcam access. camera feature will not work with current setup; need a dedicated server with in-house permissions granted.
+      * [ ] **update:** EC2 denies webcam access. camera feature will not work with current setup; need a dedicated server with in-house permissions granted.
+      * [ ] could also ask for special AWS permissions, but this route seems unlikely to come to fruition
  3. __Admin page__
     * [x] Look at books
     * [ ] Add book